Course DB580

 - Identifying the entities, attributes and relationships for a given business application

-- Carry out the normalisation to third normal form of a database that is (partly) in second normal form
+- Carrying out the normalisation to third normal form of a database that is (partly) in second normal form

-- Interact with a pre-built database using SQL - both retrieving and modifying the data
+- Interacting with a pre-built database using SQL - both retrieving and modifying the data

 - Adding new tables to the database and populating them with data